raphsutti/ZendeskTicketViewer/README.md

 We need to see you write at least a few happy path tests Submissions will be accepted up till midnight on Friday 4th May.
 Any submissions or commits made after this time will be ignored.
 Submission can be done either:

-Via Github, Google Drive or Dropbox - email the link to mwoodard@zendesk.com Ensure the repo is public.
-This is the preferred method of submission.
-Meaningful commits will be looked upon favourably.
-Via email - zip up the project and email to mwoodard@zendesk.com Please be aware: Gmail blocks the following file types (so please use the above):
-.ADE, .ADP, .BAT, .CHM, .CMD, .COM, .CPL, .DLL, .DMG, .EXE, .HTA, .INS, .ISP, .JAR, .JS, .JSE, .LIB, .LNK, .MDE, .MSC, .MSI, .MSP, .MST, .NSH .PIF, .SCR, .SCT, .SHB, .SYS, .VB, .VBE, .VBS, .VXD, .WSC, .WSF, .WSH
 Criteria for Assessment:
 Meets requirements:
 No extra features are added.